Categorical braid group actions and cactus groups: Background on quantum groups

 Let $V$ be an integrable representation of $U_q(\fg)$.
 A fundamental structure of $V$, discovered by Lusztig, is that it admits (several) braid group symmetries, sometimes referred to as the ``quantum Weyl group actions''.
 To recall this, let $\sone_\mu$ denote the projection onto the $\mu$ weight space.
 For each $i\in I$ we define $\st_i:V\to V$ by:

+Note that the indexing set of this sum is infinite, but the sum itself is finite on $V$.
 In the notation of \cite{Lusbook}, $\st_i=\st''_{i,-1}$.
 (Note that the formula given in \cite{Lusbook} is more complicated.
-This simpler form was initialy observed in \cite{CR} in the non-quantum setting, and generalised in \cite{CKM} to the quantum setting.).
+This simpler form was initially observed in \cite{CR} in the non-quantum setting, and generalised in \cite{CKM} to the quantum setting.).
 The assignment $\theta_i \mapsto \st_i$ defines an action of $B$ on $V$, and so we can unambiguously write $\st_w$ for any $w\in W$.